Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Yes, baclofen can be used to help with the symptoms of opiate withdrawal.
 Studies have shown that it can reduce cravings, decrease muscle aches, cramps, nausea and vomiting, as well as help to reduce anxiety and other psychological symptoms.
 However, it is important to note that baclofen should only be used under the guidance of a medical professional and in conjunction with other medications and therapies.

-Read More: Does Propranolol Help With Opiate Withdrawal?
+Read More: Does Gabapentin Help With Opiate Withdrawals?

 What Are the Side Effects?